DunbrackLab/RosettaFeatures/README.md

 Then to report features, in R:

     library(RosettaFeatures)
+    libary(methods)
     compare_sample_sources(
       config_filename="analysis_configuration.json")

-Where the `analysis_configuration.json` looks like:
+Where the `analysis_configuration.json` looks like (note the change removal of compare_sample_sources main dictionary from previous the pre-library version):

     {
       "output_dir" : "native_vs_relax_native",